PostFinance Arena

 The PostFinance-Arena (originally known as Eisstadion Allmend and Bern Arena) is an indoor arena in Bern, Switzerland.
 It is primarily used for ice hockey and is the home arena of SC Bern.
 It was opened in October 1967 and currently accommodates 17,031 people.

 Construction

-A characteristic of the PostFinance Arena is that it has the world's largest standing room grandstand within an arena, with a capacity of 10,422 bench seats.
+A characteristic of the PostFinance Arena is that it has the world's largest general admission grandstand within an arena, with a capacity of 10,422 bench seats.
 The main roof comprises glulam arches, tied by steel tension members at their springing points.
 The maximum span of these arches is 85 metres.

 History

 The PostFinance Arena was the main arena for the 2009 IIHF World Championships, and had already hosted the inaugural Victoria Cup the previous year.
 Likewise, in May 2016, the 2016 European Women's Artistic Gymnastics Championships were held at the arena.

 PostFinance Arena holds a Europe-wide attendance record, having a 16,203 spectator average in the 2008/2009 season.